 Power and Resistance: Current Debates and Historical Background

-POLITSCI '15 / Third Political Science Conference will be held on October 15-16, 2015 at Istanbul University.
-The conference is coordinated by Istanbul University's Chair of Political Science and DAKAM (Eastern Mediterranean Academic Research Center) and organized by BİLSAS (Science, Art, Sport Productions).
+POLITSCI '15 / Third Political Science Conference will be held on December 11-13, 2015 in Istanbul.
+The conference will be brought to life by DAKAM (Eastern Mediterranean Academic Research Center) and organized by BİLSAS (Science, Art, Sport Productions).

 This year's conference will focus primarily on power and resistance.
 The means of formation of authoritarian power, potentialities of resistance to authoritarianism, social movements, dialectics of force and consent in the creation of power, and the means of ideological legitimization of government policies are among the themes to be tackled within the framework of the 2015 conference.